Verifiable Manifest Signing and Transparency Enforcement for Secure MCP-Based LLM Pipelines: Experimental Results

+To address RQ2, this subsection evaluates the behavior of the proposed solution under workloads ranging from $10^2$ to $5\times10^4$ manifest instances.
+The objective is to determine whether signing, verification, and transparent logging preserve stable, predictable execution behavior as operational demand increases.
+As shown in Figure~\ref{fig:scalability-trend}, the number of processed manifests increases proportionally with workload size, indicating stable throughput growth across all evaluated scales.
+This suggests that the added cryptographic and logging operations do not introduce abrupt performance degradation as load increases.

+Regression analysis shows an almost linear relationship between workload size and the number of processed requests.
+The fitted parameters ($\alpha=1.01$, $\beta=20$) and high goodness-of-fit value ($R^2=0.998$), reported in Table~\ref{tab:regression-fit}, confirm consistent throughput growth under the tested workload model.
+The overhead from verification, signing, and transparency logging remained bounded at larger scales.
+In addition, execution-time variance stayed very low across workloads ($\sigma_T^2 < 10^{-3}$), and measured throughput degradation remained below $5\%$, indicating low operational overhead.

-A one-way ANOVA\cite{st1989analysis} confirms significant variation across workload sizes ($F(6,63)=152.4$, $p<0.001$, partial $\eta^2_p=0.74$).
-Tukey HSD post-hoc\cite{agbangba2024use} comparisons validate that all adjacent workload pairs differ significantly ($p<0.05$), as listed in Table~\ref{tab:anova-stats}.
-The statistical evidence demonstrates that observed throughput differences are deterministic consequences of controlled scaling rather than stochastic drift.
-Formally, the mean throughput $\bar{R}_N$ satisfies:
+A one-way ANOVA confirms statistically significant differences across workload scales ($F(6,63)=152.4$, $p<0.001$, partial $\eta^2_p=0.74$).
+Tukey HSD post-hoc comparisons show that adjacent workload groups differ significantly ($p<0.05$), as summarized in Table~\ref{tab:anova-stats}.
+These differences reflect expected workload expansion rather than computational instability.
+The throughput trend remains smooth, with no observed saturation under the evaluated conditions.